Dootmaan/MT-UNet/readme.md

 - Synapse dataset can be found at [the repo of TransUnet](https://github.com/Beckschen/TransUNet).

-- ACDC dataset is a little complicated, since we found that previous works uses different partition but compares with each other directly.
-To make sure our experiment is more fair, we uses our own partition and rerun all the methods by ourselves.
+- ACDC dataset is a little complicated, since we found that previous works use different partitions but compare with each other directly.
+To make sure our experiment is fair, we use our own partition and rerun all the methods by ourselves.
 We have uploaded the preprocessed ACDC dataset [here](https://drive.google.com/file/d/13qYHNIWTIBzwyFgScORL2RFd002vrPF2/view?usp=sharing), or you can download the dataset by yourself at [here](https://acdc.creatis.insa-lyon.fr/description/databases.html)

 **2. Clone the code**